PrathameshBhagat/OFY-Wellness/README.md

 ## OFY Wellness Android App
-This is an Android project developed in Java during internship at OFY Wellness.
+An Android project developed in Java during internship at OFY Wellness.
 The latest source code lies in the dev-auto branch.
 ## Pre-Release Downloads
 You can download the app with the progress till date from APK file above